What is the Best Lubricant for Door Locks?

 5. If everything is fine, the rusted Jeep door hinges are solved.

-You should put some white lithium grease on the hinges before reinstalling the doors.
-When you’re ready to oil up the hinge, grab a cloth and place it beneath it.
+Putting some white lithium grease on the hinges before reinstalling the doors would be best.
+When ready to oil up the hinge, grab a cloth and place it beneath it.
 Reinstall the door after wiping away any excess residue.
 Then, when the sun shines again, you’ll be able to remove your doors with ease!
 For maximum results, apply a small amount of oil to the hinges each time you remove the doors.

 Is Silicone Lubricant Good for Door Locks?